MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/page-results.md

 <!-- This content comes from https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/use-fetchxml-web-api#paging-with-fetchxml -->

 With the Web API you must request a paging cookie as an annotation.
-Use the `prefer: odata.include-annotations="Microsoft.Dynamics.CRM.fetchxmlpagingcookie,Microsoft.Dynamics.CRM.morerecords"` request header (or `prefer: odata.include-annotations="*"` for all annotations) and `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` and `@Microsoft.Dynamics.CRM.morerecords` annotations are returned with the result.
+Use either of these request headers:

+- `Prefer: odata.include-annotations="Microsoft.Dynamics.CRM.fetchxmlpagingcookie,Microsoft.Dynamics.CRM.morerecords"`
+   OR
+- `Prefer: odata.include-annotations="*"` for all annotations

+And these annotations will be returned with the result:

+- `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie`
+- `@Microsoft.Dynamics.CRM.morerecords`

 The following series of FetchXML requests show the use of paging cookies.
 This example uses a small `count` value (3) for brevity.
 Normally you wouldn't use paging cookies for such small page sizes.